mallikarjunyadav27/Python-hands-on-Practice-like-Modules-Functions-and-oops-concepts/README.md

 What is a Module?
 Consider a module to be the same as a code library.
 A file containing a set of functions you want to include in your application.
-What is a Module?
-Consider a module to be the same as a code library.
-A file containing a set of functions you want to include in your application.